-Crescent Badminton has been actively participating in many competitions, such as the annual South Zone Inter-School Badminton Championships, the annual Wee Kim Wee Cup and many other friendly matches against opponents from other schools.
-These competitions not only allow our players to put what they have learnt from trainings into practice, but also gives us an opportunity to learn from our opponents, allowing us to improve our skills as well as our strategies.
+Crescent Badminton has been actively participating in many competitions, such as the annual South Zone Inter-School Badminton Championships and many other friendly matches against opponents from other schools.
+These competitions not only allow our players to put what they have learnt from training sessions into practice, but also give us an opportunity to learn from our opponents, allowing us to improve our skills as well as our strategies.

 Over the past year, while there is no doubt that Crescent Badminton has grown significantly in terms of skills and agility, we have also grown closer as a team.
 As we become more agile, our ability to tackle obstacles gets better.
 While our smashes become more powerful, our love for the team has also grown stronger.

 We will continue to work hard and give our all for the team, and we hope to help Crescent Badminton scale even greater heights and achieve even more outstanding results in the near future.

 - B Division South Zone National School Games

 - C Division South Zone National School Games

 - Mr Huang Pengyuan

 “Badminton has been such an enjoyable sport for me and has taught me about the importance of teamwork.
 It is particularly true when I partner someone else during doubles, as I have to work and communicate with my partner.
 On the whole, my involvement in the Badminton Team has been a very fulfilling experience and it has taught me many good things.”

 - Ruth Sng (1G1) on the things she has learnt the most since coming into Badminton_